Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 Conclusion

-Congratulations, you made it to the end and now have a choice of these four emotions – anxiety, guilt, anger, and despair.
+Congratulations, you reached the end and now have a choice of these four emotions – anxiety, guilt, anger, and despair.
 You can combine them if you’d like.
-Because fast fashion is here to stay, and no matter what we as individuals do to stop it from entering our water streams and bloodstreams, it will only grow stronger.

-If things are really to change, there has got to be a worldwide, systematic effort to regulate or even stop fast fashion from existing, let alone growing.
+For real change, a worldwide, systematic effort to regulate or even stop fast fashion from existing, let alone growing.
+A sliver of hope is the upcoming legislation in the EU that aims to phase out fast fashion from its market.

 FAQ